-FRONT ENTRANCES AND SIDEWALK ON RICHMOND AND WINONA (DRAINAGE AREA WS-18)
+FRONT ENTRANCES, COURTYARD AND SIDEWALK ON RICHMOND AND WINONA (DRAINAGE AREA WS-22)

-The front entrance at Richmond and Churchill will consist of a patio area with unit pavers and landscape features.
-This area will sheet drain towards Churchill Avenue.
+The front entrance at Richmond and Churchill will consist of a patio area with landscape features.
+This area will sheet drain to Richmond Avenue.

-Along Richmond Road there will be a widened sidewalk between the building face and the property line with unit pavers and landscape features.
-This area will be an extension of the existing sidewalk.
+Along Richmond Road there will be a widened sidewalk between the building face and the property line as well as courtyard planter boxes.
 This area will drain south to Richmond Road.

-There will be a second entrance at the corner of Richmond Road and Winona Avenue.
-This entrance will be smaller than the west entrance and will consist of a ramp, stairs and landscape features.
-This area will follow the existing drainage patterns draining east and north to Winona Avenue.
+There will be a second, smaller entrance at the corner of Richmond Road and Winona Avenue.
+This entrance will be at the east side of the building and will consist of stairs and landscape features.
+This area will follow the existing drainage patterns draining east to Winona Avenue.

-Along Winona Avenue there will be a widened sidewalk between the building face and the property line with unit pavers and landscape features.
+Along Winona Avenue there will be a slightly widened sidewalk between the building face and the property line.
 This area will be an extension of the existing sidewalk.
 This area will drain east to Winona Avenue.

-The combined uncontrolled flow from these drainage areas will be 9.0 L/s for the 5-year event and 17.2 L/s for the 100-year event.
+The combined uncontrolled flow from these drainage areas will be 13.9 L/s for the 5-year event and 26.5 L/s for the 100-year event.

-COURTYARD AND LOADING AISLE (DRAINAGE AREA WS-03)
+BACK COURTYARD AND LOADING AISLE (DRAINAGE AREA WS-02 AND WS-04)

 The courtyard at the back of the building will be graded from south to north towards the loading aisle and east along the loading aisle towards Winona Avenue.
+It will also include the east portion of the swale.
 There will be a catch basin at the end of the loading aisle to capture these flows.
-The catch basin will be connected to the existing storm sewer in Winona Avenue.
+The courtyard and loading aisle water will be directed to catch basins along the north side of the loading aisle.
+The catch basins will convey flows to an oversized storm sewer (600mm diameter) within the loading aisle.
+An ICD will be provided in STMH-02 to store the stormater in the oversized pipe which is then released at a controlled release rate.

-The uncontrolled flow from this drainage area will be 12.8 L/s for the 5-year event and 24.3 L/s for the 100-year event.
+The controlled flow from this drainage area will be 4.0 L/s for the 5-year event and 7.3 L/s for the 100-year event.

-NORTH SWALE (DRAINAGE AREAS WS-01 and -02)
+NORTH SWALE (DRAINAGE AREA WS-01)

 The drainage swale at the back of the property will be used to ensure storm flows from the area between the loading aisle retaining wall and the property line are kept on the subject site.
-The swale has a high point approximately 10 m from the east property limit, with drainage area WS-02 draining towards Winona and drainage area WS-01 draining towards Churchill.
-Landscape drains and a subdrain are proposed for the swale.
+The swale has a high point approximately 10 m from the east property limit.
+This water will be captured in the swale and diverted to landscape drains and a subdrain.
+The subdrain will be connected to the storm service to Winona Avenue, downstream of the ICD in STMH-02.